joomla/user-interface-text/A-Z.md

 #### Check
 See select.

+#### Colour codes
+Hex colours are case insensitive so it doesnt matter if we use upper or lowercase.
+However we should be consistent in our usage.
+As the color selector fields uses lowercase then the text should also user lowercase for consistency.

 #### Contractions
 Use contractions sparingly eg can't.
 Avoid using you'll, you've, should've, could've, would've etc – these are hard to read.